filopacio/AnomalyDetection/README.md

-# AnomalyDetection
+# Anomaly Detection in Data Center IT Infrastructure using Natural Language Processing, PCA Reconstruction Error and Time Series Solutions

 Master Thesis in Statistical Sciences at University of Bologna
 Title: Unsupervised Machine Learning Techniques for Anomaly Detection with Multi-Source Data

 Supervisor: prof.ssa Elisabetta Ronchieri